 - Why you are here

-In addition to those 3 elements, keep your pitch shorter than 30 seconds and make sure it is relevant to the conference.
+In addition to those three elements, keep your pitch shorter than 30 seconds, and make sure it is relevant to the conference.

-For example, TechCrunch 50 is a conference about startups in the web 2.0 arena.
-So during the event, I had the option of using a few elevator pitches.
+For example, TechCrunch50 is a conference about startups in the web 2.0 arena.
+During the event, I had the option of using a few different elevator pitches.

 Hi, my name is Neil Patel.
 I am an Internet marketer that has helped companies like TechCrunch double their search engine traffic through SEO.
 I am here to find startups that need help with their Internet marketing efforts.